ADGEfficiency/course-starter-python/neuapp/blog/make.md

 We are already taking advantage of the ability to create dependencies between our pipeline stages, making our `clean` target depend on our `raw` target.

-We have also included a top level meta target `all` which
+We have also included a top level meta target `all` which depends on our `clean` step:

 ```makefile
 #  Makefile